Project-Based Learning

 “What can I discover when I dissect a dandelion?

-Projects in the Dragonflies class continue for several months, culminating in a Project Presentation in which the children showcase their learning for their families.
+Projects in our classrooms continue for several months, culminating in a Project Presentation in which the children showcase their learning for their families at the end of the year.

 For our Planet Earth Project Presentation,